 Summer rains have greatly reduced fire danger- campfires are now allowed again!
 The landscape has really greened-up, and we’re getting a new crop of wildflowers.

-Most restaurants in Santa Fe are now open, and museums are open with capacity limits.
+Restaurants, museums, and stores in Santa Fe are now open.
 Santa Fe enjoys some of the cleanest air in the country and has many wonderful outdoor activities!